allivka/ADUL/README.md

 1. tinyxml2 is not my library, but I find it very useful!
     I put it here cause it is compact and i would like to keep it in easy access
 2. It's better to include only "include/ADUL.hpp" header from all the available headers in the project
+3. Time utility is wrapper for STL steady_clock

+# To-do and plans
+1. Creating documentation for the project via dox++ tool

+# Possible plans
+1. Adding implementations of some algorithms and data structures (only possible plan because some of them are already implemented in STL)

 # License
 This project is licensed under the MIT License.